FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 #### <a name="5-2-1"></a> 5.2.1 Natural person query

-In customer category 2 natural person query, the response includes the customership information of the person who was the object of the query and information of accounts the person owns or has access right to during the investigation period.
+In customer category 2 natural person query, the response includes the customership information of the person who was the object of the query if the person is a customer of the data supplier and information of accounts the person owns or has access right to during the investigation period.
 Other natural or legal persons who own or have access right to these accounts are not returned.
 Organisation's beneficiary information is not returned.
 Lawyer's customer asset accounts are not returned.

 From 1.12.2025 onwards, the start dates and possible end dates of the roles related to natural person’s accounts need to be returned in the account information.